MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-migrate-os.md

 # Migrate to Windows 11 Pro or Enterprise on Surface Hub 3

-This article describes how to convert the operating system to windows 11 pro or enterprise and use Surface Hub 3 much like any other PC.
+This article describes how to convert the operating system to Windows 11 Pro or Enterprise and use Surface Hub 3 much like any other PC.

 ## Before you begin